aki5/libstl/README.md

 _Dualedges_ computes the dual topology of the input half-edge array, meaning that if the input edges are chained around the faces, dualedges will return the same number of half-edges, but the chains go around vertices.
-This can be useful for subdivisions.
+Together, halfedges and dualedges arrays form the quad-edge data structure.